vicker/flaber/readme.md

 ***Dr. Andy CHUN, Hon Wai***

 Professor in City University of Hong Kong.
+Experts in Artificial Intelligence and Arts.
 He is a great professor who provided lots of knowledge and suggestions to me.

 ***Mr. Tim SHIU, Ka Kei***